The policy describes:

 We may share and disclose information about you to third parties as required to achieve the purpose for which it was collected by our business or as required or permitted by law.
 We may disclose your personal information to:

-- our corporate partners, contractors or developers (such as contact centers, software developers or mailing houses) who assist us in providing, managing or administering your Payright product or service (including promotions) or who maintain and develop our business systems, procedures and technology infrastructure;
+- our advisors and corporate partners, contractors or developers (such as contact centres, software developers or mailing houses) who assist us in providing, managing or administering your Payright product or service (including promotions) or who maintain and develop our business systems, procedures and technology infrastructure;

 - our related entities and their officers and employees;